-We have not achieved profitability since our inception and had an accumulated deficit of \$444.8 million as of June 30, 2023.
+We have not achieved profitability since our inception and had an accumulated deficit of \$452.3 million as of March 31, 2024.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our ETB candidates.

-We expect our expenses to increase substantially in connection with our ongoing development activities related to MT-6402, MT-8421, MT-0169, and our collaboration with Bristol Myers Squibb.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to MT-6402, MT-8421, and MT-0169.
 In addition, we expect to incur additional costs associated with continuing to operate as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- support the PD-L1 program and the ongoing Phase I study for MT-6402; - support the planned Phase I study of MT-8421; - support the ongoing Phase I study of MT-0169; - research activities through the designation of the development candidate(s) with Bristol Myers Squibb;

-- seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; and - service long-term debt.
+- support the PD-L1 program and the ongoing Phase I study for MT-6402; - support the ongoing Phase I study of MT-8421; - initiate a Phase I study of MT-0169 in CD38+ hematological malignancies; - seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; and - service long-term liability.

-Because of the numerous risks and uncertainties associated with the development of MT-6402, MT-8421, MT-0169, and our collaboration with Bristol Myers Squibb, and because the extent to which we may enter into collaborations with third parties for development of these ETB candidates is unknown, we are unable to estimate the amount of increased capital outlays and operating expenses associated with completing the research and development of our ETB candidates.
+Because of the numerous risks and uncertainties associated with the development of MT-6402, MT-8421, and MT-0169, and because the extent to which we may enter into collaborations with third parties for development of these ETB candidates is unknown, we are unable to estimate the amount of increased capital outlays and operating expenses associated with completing the research and development of our ETB candidates.
 Our future capital requirements for MT-6402, MT-8421, or MT-0169 will depend on many factors, including:

-- the progress, timing and completion of pre-clinical testing and clinical trials for our current or any future ETB candidates; - the number of potential new ETB candidates we identify and decide to develop; - the costs involved in growing our organization to the size needed to allow for the research, development and potential commercialization of our current or any future ETB candidates; - the costs involved in filing patent applications and maintaining and enforcing patents or defending against claims or infringements raised by third parties; - the time and costs involved in obtaining regulatory approval for our ETB candidates and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to any of these ETB candidates; - any licensing or milestone fees we might have to pay during future development of our current or any future ETB candidates; - selling and marketing activities undertaken in connection with the anticipated commercialization of our current or any future ETB candidates and costs involved in the creation of an effective sales and marketing organization; and - the amount of revenues, if any, we may derive either directly or in the form of royalty payments from future sales of our ETB candidates, if approved.
+- the progress, timing and completion of pre-clinical testing and clinical trials for our current or any future ETB candidates; - the number of potential new ETB candidates we identify and decide to develop; - the costs involved in growing our organization to the size needed to allow for the research, development and potential commercialization of our current or any future ETB candidates; - the costs involved in filing patent applications and maintaining and enforcing patents or defending against claims or infringements raised by third parties;

+- the time and costs involved in obtaining regulatory approval for our ETB candidates and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to any of these ETB candidates; - any licensing or milestone fees we might have to pay during future development of our current or any future ETB candidates; - selling and marketing activities undertaken in connection with the anticipated commercialization of our current or any future ETB candidates and costs involved in the creation of an effective sales and marketing organization; and - the amount of revenues, if any, we may derive either directly or in the form of royalty payments from future sales of our ETB candidates, if approved.